Corolla Things To Do

 This is Wild squared!
 Join Bob in one of his three monster trucks or his open-air safari-style trucks for a wild ride to see Corolla’s wild horses.
 Up to 15 people can hop into a high-up truck—including Grandmom and the baby, because while it’s wild, it’s also perfectly safe—for a view of Corolla’s horses, wildlife and landscape like no other.
 Your tour guide will regale you with stories of history and fun facts.
 These tours run five times a day, March through November (weather permitting), from 9 a.m. until sunset.
 Don’t miss out on this unfiltered fun!

 - Corolla Light Town Center

 - (252) 453-0877

 Some of the best wildlife viewing and paddling on the Outer Banks is in the remote northern waterways of the Currituck Sound near the Virginia border.
-Back Country’s unique 4x4 & Kayak Safari carries small groups and families by custom open-air Safari Cruisers through 30 miles of off-road beach, dune and sand trail to paddle from the private Spanish Mustang Reserve where they have exclusive access.
-The waters here are protected from wind and current and the tandem kayaks are super stable.
+Back Country’s unique 4x4 & Kayak Safari carries small groups and families by custom open-air Safari Cruisers through 30 miles of off-road beach, dune and sand trail to paddle from the private Spanish Mustang Preserve where they have exclusive access.
+The waters here are protected from wind and current, and the tandem kayaks are super stable.
 Naturalist guides, who are also your kayak instructors, will explain Outer Banks ecology and point out local wildlife.
-In an effort to preserve this unspoiled habitat, Back Country limits space to just 10 people on each tour, which minimizes overuse.
+In an effort to preserve this unspoiled habitat, Back Country limits space to just 10 people.
 More often than not you will even see the wild horses from the kayaks if not from the safari cruiser.
 Two distinct tours are available.
-Each tour is three-plus hours and is the best of both worlds, an off-road 4x4 Safari excursion and a pristine kayak tour.
+Each tour is 3-plus hours and is the best of both worlds, an off-road 4x4 Safari excursion and a kayak tour.
 Tours are available for beginner or intermediate paddlers.
 Reservations are required.